TFEL,

 ellipsoid embedded in an isotropic matrix and submitted to an external

-uniform strain field : computeEllipsoidLocalisationTensor
+uniform strain field : computeEllipsoidLocalisationTensor,

-computeAxisymmetricalEllipsoidLocalisationTensor
+computeAxisymmetricalEllipsoidLocalisationTensor and

 Different schemes are implemented and return the homogenized